This article is part of a larger series on How to Do Payroll.

 Payroll software that handles tax filing can make things easier and ensures you stay compliant.
-We recommend Gusto.
+We recommend QuickBooks Payroll.
 It pays employees by check or direct deposit and tracks payroll and tax laws for all 50 states.
-Learn more about Gusto and see if it’s right for you.
+Learn more about QuickBooks Payroll and see if it’s right for you.

 Step-by-Step Instructions for Doing Payroll in New Jersey

-Step 2: Register with New Jersey state.
+Step 2: Register with New Jersey.
 Register at the Division of Revenue and Enterprise Services.
 Once you have your EIN, you need to fill out the certificate of formation and file the tax/employer registration form, NJ-REG.
 You can do this online.

 Step 3: Set up your payroll.
 Create a set schedule of paydays that are at least twice a month (except for executives and supervisors, who can be monthly), and take into account overtime rules as listed below.
 You can do payroll by hand (although we don’t recommend it), set up an Excel payroll template, or sign up for a payroll software.